-Rose H. Henness, Maria Russo, and Anthony Brenchley
+Dr. Eric Stricker, Rose Henness, Maria Russo, Anthony Brenchley, and other Adjunct Faculty.

 Graduates of the educator preparation program will:

 - Articulate a biblical philosophy of education formed through a foundational understanding of the Scriptures. - Actively value human diversity in the way they relate to others in the world in which they live, work, and serve. - Possess strong content knowledge with the inclination to continue to acquire new skills and knowledge. - Use instructional technology proficiently. - Demonstrate the ability to use their knowledge and skills to teach effectively. - Research, analyze, synthesize and evaluate new information, points of view, and instructional practices.